pharo-open-documentation/pharo-wiki/General/TweakingBigImages.md

 ## Tune Garbage Collection

-Pharo is a language with a memory management using garbage collection.
+Pharo is a language using a [garbage collector](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) for its memory management.
-When objects are created, memory is allocated to them.
-Once in a while, the memory is cleaned and the "garbage collector" free the memory of objects that are not been used anymore.
+When objects are created, memory is allocated for them.
+Once in a while, the memory is cleaned and the garbage collector frees the memory of objects that are not used anymore.

 This process can be customized via multiple parameters.
-To understand the impact of those parameters we explain here how the garbage collection works.
+To understand the impact of those parameters we explain here how garbage collection works in Pharo.

-Pharo memory (aka heap) is divided into multiple spaces:
+Because most objects usage stops quickly after their instantiation (we say they have a short life-time), Pharo memory (aka "the heap") is divided into multiple spaces:
 - The "Old space" contains objects that survived multiples garbage collections (GC).
 When it is filled, new memory segments are allocated to the old space.
-- The "New Space" contains recenttly created objects.
+- The "New Space" contains recently created objects.

 The "New Space" is divided into 3 sub spaces:
 - The "Eden" containing the newest objects created (taking 5/7 of the new space)
 - Two survivors spaces (1/7 of the new space each) contains the object that survived some garbage collection already

 The Garbage Collector execute two kind of cleanings:
-- The scavenge happens after the Eden is filled at a certain ratio and will clean the Eden.
+- The **scavenge** happens when the Eden is filled at a certain ratio and will clean the Eden.
 When objects from the eden are still referenced, they are moved to the survivors.
-There are two survivors: past survivor space and future survivor space (past space and future space for short).
+There are two kinds of survivors: past survivor space and future survivor space (past space and future space for short).
 Past and future space swap after each scavenge, which empties eden and past space, copying survivors into future space, tenuring overflow to old space and then making future space the new past space.
 When the survivor space is fill at more than 90%, the survivors are moved to the old space.
-- The full GC happens when the heap grow past a certain ratio.
+- The **full garbage collect** (aka full GC) happens when the heap grow past a certain ratio.
 It will go through the old space and clean the old objects.

 We can customize multiple parameters.